 Arriving to Midori No Mura Resort and Park in Ogano, Chichibu

 As you turn into Midori No Mura from the Iida entrance you drive up an avenue.
 My guess is that they are sakura cherry blossom trees lining the avenue.
 Unfortunately, no matter how hard I googled I couldn’t confirm that!
 The avenue brings you to a fairly large car park and the entrance to the RV parking area.

 As a first timer who’d picked this place last minute I really wasn’t sure where to go from here.
 And unless there is a special event on, there are no staff floating about.
 There is a large map, clearly visible from the car park.
 But we still weren’t sure where to go.
 They do request you arrive before 4.30 pm and I think that is because the cafe beside the car park is still open.
 You can ask in there for directions.
 Which is exactly what we did, just as my friend was walking out with her directions where to go next!

-The road as you leave the car park toward both the retreat centre and the campsite gave me goosebumps.
+The road as you leave the car park toward both the retreat center and the campsite gave me goosebumps.
 There was something very inviting and evoking about it.
 Once you turn the first corner the incline steepens even further.
 And the sign for the campsite isn’t very clear.
-If you go straight up you get to the retreat centre.
+If you go straight up you get to the retreat center.
 If you go toward the right and then turn up, for want of a better description, it will put you on the right (and very steep) road to the campsite’s management office.